Bicycle lane road marking on a tarmac road with the sun shining in the background.

 Hiring a bike by the minute or hour can be a good option if you're only going to ride one occasionally, or just need something temporary.
 In certain cities there are major schemes running that can be cheap if done right.
 Though check in your area, as there may be options not covered below.

-Nextbike – Belfast, Cardiff, Glasgow & Stirling
+Nextbike – Belfast, Glasgow, Milton Keynes, Stirling and Swansea

 How does it work?
 Download the Nextbike app (available for iPhone and Android) and create an account.
 Use the links above to find a bike station near you, then you can unlock a bike by scanning its QR code via the app, or entering its number.
 You'll receive a code to enter on the bike computer to unlock it.

-Santander Cycles – London, Milton Keynes & Swansea
+Santander Cycles – London

 How does it work?
 There's no need to book – you can hire a bike, ride it, then return it to any docking station within 24 hours.
 You can go to any docking station with your bank card and touch the terminal screen to get started – use the location links above to find your nearest.

 How much does it cost?
-Prices are different in each city.
-In London, you can pay £2 and get unlimited short rides up to 30 minutes each, within a 24-hour period.
-For longer journeys, you pay £2 for each additional 30 minutes.
+You can pay £1.65 for a single ride up to 30 minutes, or plump for the £3 day pass for unlimited 30-minute rides, but in both cases, if your rides are longer, you'll need to pay £1.65 for each additional 30 minutes.
 There's also an annual membership to consider if you use it regularly enough (students aged 18 or over can get 25% off a year's membership via Student Beans).
+Be careful though – you can be charged up to £300 if you damage the bike or don't return it.

 How does it work?
 You need the Lime app (free for iPhone and Android).
 Use it to find a Lime bike and unlock it using its QR code or number, then drop it off at a 'LimeHub' when you're done.

-How much does it cost?
-When we checked, it was £1 to unlock a bike, then 15p/minute (so £10 to hire it for an hour).
 Make sure you don't get caught out by zone restrictions – there are strict rules about where you can leave the bike, otherwise you can get stung with a fine.

 Looking after your bike & staying safe